vfarcic/devops26/manuscript/07-dev.md

 jx open [...]
 ```

-What you see in front of you is Theia.
-It is a browser-based IDE (it can run as a desktop app as well), and it is inspired and partially powered by Visual Studio Code.
+What you see in front of you is Visual Studio Code.
+It is a browser-based IDE (it can run as a desktop app as well).
 It is, in my experience, the best browser-based IDE today (March 2019).
-If you've already used Visual Studio Code, Theia should feel familiar.
+If you've already used Visual Studio Code on your laptop, what you see should feel familiar.
 If you haven't, it's intuitive and straightforward, and you'll have no problem adopting it (if you think it's useful).

-Let's give Theia a spin.
+Let's give Visual Studio Code a spin.

 Our next mission is to modify a few Go files and observe that the changes are build and deployed without us executing any additional commands.
 Remember that the watcher (`watch.sh`) is still running.

 Please open the *Files* section located in the left-hand menu, expand the *go-demo-6* directory, and double-click the *main.go* file to open it in the main body of the IDE.
 Next, change `hello, world` (or whatever else you changed it to previously) to `hello, devpod`.

 Since we have tests that validate that the correct message is returned, we'll need to change them as well.
 Open the *main_test.go* file next, search for `hello, world` (or whatever else you changed it to previously), and change it to `hello, devpod`.

+Make sure to save the changes.

 Now we can confirm that our changes are automatically built and deployed every time we change a Go source code.